 Gareth Williams has been a curator at the Museum since 1996, with responsibility for British and European coinage, about AD 500 to about 1180.
 Within this area he specialises in Anglo-Saxon and Viking coinage.
 Much of his work focuses on the use of coinage as evidence within broader historical and archaeological studies.

-He has strong interests in experimental archaeology, and has been actively involved in historical re-enactment for several years.
+He has strong interests in experimental archaeology, and has been actively involved in historical re-enactment and historical interpretation in character for several years.
 Since 2002, he has also directed a collaborative research project on the history of Tutbury Castle in Staffordshire.

 +44 (0)20 7323 8257